salbalkus/CausalTables.jl/paper/paper.md

 Attempts to implement and test causal inference methods in Julia face two major challenges.
-First, causal estimation often requires identifying and extracting features from data based on their relationships with treatment and response variables; these might include confounders, mediators, or instruments.
-The format of these might even differ depending on downstream analysis package; for instance, `MLJ.jl` [@blaom2020mlj] requires input to be a Table, but `GLM.jl` [@bates2023glm] necessitates a Matrix or `Formula` object.
-Second, since causal estimators are often tested on simulated data from a Structural Causal Model (SCM) [@pearl2009causality], it is often necessary to have access to the true ("oracle") conditional distributions of relevant variables in the SCM, as well as ground truth values of various causal estimands, in order to test whether a method works as intended.
+First, causal estimation often requires identifying features from data based on their relationships with treatment and response variables; these might include confounders, mediators, or instruments.
+Their required format might even differ depending on the downstream packages used; for instance, `MLJ.jl` [@blaom2020mlj] requires Table input, but `GLM.jl` [@bates2023glm] necessitates a Matrix or `Formula`.
+Second, since causal estimators are often tested on simulated data from a Structural Causal Model (SCM) [@pearl2009causality], one often desires access to the true ("oracle") conditional distributions of relevant variables in the SCM, as well as ground truth values of various causal estimands, in order to test whether a method works as intended.

-`CausalTables.jl` provides an interface to solve these two problems.
-The `CausalTable` interface extends `Tables.jl` [@quinn2024tables] to also store causal structure labels, including a type of directed acyclic graph, alongside the data.
-This makes it easy to --- with a single line of code --- accomplish tasks such as intervening on treatment or automatically identifying causal-relevant subsets of variables, such as confounders, while also allowing the data to be input directly to statistical modeling packages like `MLJ.jl` [@blaom2020mlj].
+`CausalTables.jl` provides a solution these two problems.
+The `CausalTable` interface extends `Tables.jl` [@quinn2024tables] to simultaneously store causal labels, including a type of directed acyclic graph, alongside the data.
+This makes it easy to --- with a single line of code --- accomplish tasks such as intervening on treatment or automatically identifying causal-relevant subsets of variables like confounders while also allowing data to be input directly to statistical modeling packages like `MLJ.jl` [@blaom2020mlj].
 For simulations, the `StructuralCausalModel` object encodes a causal model as a sequence of conditional distributions.
 From this, users can draw random datasets endowed with causal structure, extract the true distributions of features conditional on previously-generated data, and compute ground-truth estimates of common causal parameters such as the average treatment effect (ATE).
 This interface operates in conjunction with `Distributions.jl`, the most common Julia package for working with random variables [@JSSv098i16; @Distributions.jl-2019].
 By integrating seamlessly with established packages in the Julia ecosystem, `CausalTables.jl` ensures both compatibility and ease of use for